New bounds on Axion-Like Particles in the Ultraviolet from Legacy Data: Data and methods

 \subsubsection{Data}

 We analyze all International Ultraviolet Explorer (IUE) data with pointing within one arcminute of M87 available on the IUE Newly Extracted Spectra (INES) system~\cite{Rodriguez-Pascual:1999bwf}.
-We find six spectra collected with the short wavelength spectrograph (1150-2000~\AA), and five spectra collected with the low-wavelength spectrograph (1850-3300~\AA), one with the prime and five with the redundant camera.
+We find six spectra collected with the short-wavelength spectrograph (1150-2000~\AA), and five spectra collected with the long-wavelength spectrograph (1850-3300~\AA), one with the prime and four with the redundant camera.
 All considered data are taken in the low-dispersion mode and through the large apertures.

 The INES system was created to address concerns~\cite{Rodriguez-Pascual:1999bwf, Massa:1998nr} regarding the calibration of low-dispersion spectra in the New Spectroscopic Image Processing System (NEWSIPS)~\cite{1996AJ....111..517N}.
-In particular, the INES system takes the bi-dimensional, spatially resolved, rotated images (SILO files) created by NEWSIPS, and extracts one-dimensional spectra, applying improved noise models, background determination, and extraction profile.
+In particular, the INES system takes the two-dimensional, spatially resolved, rotated images (SILO files) created by NEWSIPS, and extracts one-dimensional spectra, applying improved noise models, background determination, and extraction profile.
 Two additional spectra with pointing within $1'$ of M87 are available on MAST~\cite{mast}.
 However, since they were calibrated with NEWSIPS and not with INES, we do not include them in our analysis.

 The sizes of the large apertures as projected on the cameras are reported in~\cite{1997IUENN..57....1G} (Section 2.2).
-IUE large apertures are slots, with a size of approximately 10 by 20 arcsec.
+IUE large apertures are slots, with a size of approximately $10''\times 20''$.
 In the following, we will approximate them as circles with radius $R=\sqrt{A/\pi}$, where $A$ is the area given in~\cite{1997IUENN..57....1G}.
 The impact of this approximation on our bounds is subdominant compared to other sources of systematic errors that we account for.
+The projection of the aperture on the detectors spans approximately 14 pixels in the cross-dispersion direction~\cite{newsips1997}.